rundsk/dsk/README.md

 ## Quickstart

-Visit the [GitHub releases page](https://github.com/atelierdisko/dsk/releases) and download one of the quickstart packages for your operating system.
+1. Visit the [GitHub releases page](https://github.com/atelierdisko/dsk/releases) and download one of the quickstart packages for your operating system.
 For macOS use `dsk-darwin-amd64.zip`, for Linux use `dsk-linux-amd64.tar.gz`.

-The package is an archive that contains the `dsk` executable and an example design system.
+2. The package is an archive that contains the `dsk` executable and an example design system.
 Double click on the downloaded file to unarchive both.

-On macOS you can start dsk by double clicking on the excutable.
-On first use please follow [these instructions](https://support.apple.com/kb/PH25088) to skip the developer warning.
+3. On you can start dsk by double clicking on the excutable.
+On first use please follow [these instructions](https://support.apple.com/kb/PH25088) for macOS to skip the developer warning.

-You should now see dsk starting in a small terminal window, [open the web application in your browser](http://localhost:8080), to browse through the design system.
+4. You should now see dsk starting in a small terminal window, [open the web application in your browser](http://localhost:8080), to browse through the design system.

 _Alternatively_ the executable can be downloaded as a standalone binary.
 After downloading you must make the binary exectubale first, then execute it pointing to the directory containing the design definitions tree.